 1. Do not justify the right margin, and do not break words at the end of a typed line.

-2. Indent the first line of each reference entry in your reference list just as you would a paragraph (using the Tab function).
-All subsequent lines of a reference should be left justified.
+2. Left justify the first line of each reference entry in your reference list).
+All subsequent lines of a reference should be indented.

 3. When reporting means, always include an associated measure of variability, such as standard deviations, variances, or mean square errors.